Building An Online Magazine App For Windows 8, Part 2: The Web Back End

 The template that you initially downloaded and adapted should have all of the trimmings required for your app to pass the submission process.
 Still, make sure the following are in place:

-• If your content has images featuring nudity or the like, set the correct age restrictions when submitting the app.
+should point to a public Web page containing your privacy policy; the CMS is a convenient place to put such a page. - If your content has images featuring nudity or the like, set the correct age restrictions when submitting the app.
 Unlike Apple, Microsoft won’t censor your content, provided that you’ve set the appropriate age rating.

 You can run the app through a set of local tests to catch issues that could complicate the approval process.
-Assuming you have created a developer account for the Windows Store, you can use Visual Studio to do the packaging, testing and uploading; go to Project → Store → Create App Packages.
+Assuming you have created a developer account for the Windows Store, you can use Visual Studio to do the packaging, testing and uploading; go to Project → Store → Create App Packages

 The actual publication process is mostly Web-based and entails naming your app and adding descriptions and screenshots.
 For a detailed guide on this process, see “Submitting Your App.”